 3 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.

+4 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
+89 had not come into operation.
+It reads as follows:

+89. Various references to “Minister for Public Sector Management” amended

+(1) This section amends the Acts listed in the Table.

+(2) In the provisions listed in the Table delete “Minister for Public Sector Management” and insert:

+Public Sector Commissioner

+Table